besok/parallax/README.md

 It aims to replicate the entire factory terra, including the MES, FES systems, and all machinery—allowing for robust testing in isolation without needing physical hardware or cloud dependencies.

+The project is on the very early stages of development.

 ## The Problem

 Testing a distributed Factory systems is inherently difficult.